 This might have been what the Georgian required to get him going, because following the passivity call and subsequent gut by Janikowski, Kobliashvili turned it on.
 First, he reversed a lift attempt by Janikowski that saw him take his opponent to his back.
 No points were awarded for the sequence, as it was ruled legs were involved.
 No big deal.
 After the reset, Kobliashvili countered a lock by Janikowski, lifting and turning him for four points…

 …and then re-locked for another two.

 That is a total of six points in 16 seconds acquired the hard way.
 This wasn’t a series of gutwrenches rolled across the mat a few times.
-This was one world-ranked guy hitting big points against another as if a switch had been flipped.
-The context is not as magnified as perhaps it might have been if this match had been the wrestle-off, but make no mistake, it was a clutch performance of the highest degree.
+This was one World-level guy hitting big points against another as if a switch had been flipped.
+The context is not as magnified as perhaps it might have been if this bout had been the wrestle-off for true-third, but make no mistake, it was a clutch performance of the highest degree.

 The strangest part of it all occurred with just five seconds left, as Janikowski broke away from Kobliashvili.
 Breathing heavily, he rested his hands on his knees and Kobliashvili followed suit.
 It’s understandable when an athlete has nothing left, but there was still time on the clock.
 Maybe the odds of launching a five-pointer weren’t high, but it was still weird to see.
 Maybe Janikowski had given all he could.

 Janikowski’s day ended when Kobliashvili was soundly defeated in the quarterfinal by Ramsin Azizsir (GER, world no. 11), and the Georgian’s tournament was concluded when Azizsir lost in the semifinal.
 It was still an interesting match to watch between two studs at 85 kg, leaving one to wonder if they are still on a collision course heading into Turkey.